About the Translational Research Training in Hematology Program

 - Formulate strategies for pursuing and developing a successful career in hematology and blood-related research.

-- Discuss approaches to forming and sustaining a multi-disciplinary translational research team.
+- Discuss approaches to forming and sustaining a multi-disciplinary translational and basic science research team.

 - Practice preparing research results and efficiently presenting your work to diverse audiences.